elarel/lanceRLProjects/README.md

 - 👋 Hi, I’m @lanceRLProjects
 - 👀 I’m interested in ... cybersecurity, game development, web and app development
 - 🌱 I’m currently learning ...
-Kali Linux, Network+, A+, Ethical Hacking,
+Kali Linux, Network+, A+, C++, Python Ethical Hacking,
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...